syltek/traefik-add-path-group-middleware/README.md

 ## CI

-The GitHub Actions workflow (`.github/workflows/test.yaml`) runs on every pull request and push to `main`.
+The GitHub Actions workflow (`.github/workflows/test.yaml`) runs on every pull request for changed plugins.
 For each plugin it runs:

 - `gofmt` — fails if code is not properly formatted
 - `go vet` — static analysis
 - `go mod tidy` check — fails if `go.mod`/`go.sum` are not up to date
 - `yaegi test` — runs tests using the Yaegi interpreter (the same runtime Traefik uses to execute plugins)

+When a plugin is pushed to `main`, the GitHub Actions workflow (`.github/workflows/push.yaml`) runs and:

+- creates a new tag
+- pushes the tag to the repository